MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 To refresh, run step 3b then 4

 The following tags can be used to select which tests can be run, using the include or exclude arguments.
+* AMAZON_LINUX - Test cases which will run on AWS only
 * AUDIT_PLUGIN - Test cases which test sspl-audit
-* AMAZON_LINUX - Test cases which will run on AWS only
 * CENTRAL - Tests which run against Central or Nova
+* CUSTOM_LOCATION - Tests which install to a custom location
 * DEBUG - Tests which are useful for debugging
 * DIAGNOSE - Tests which exercise sophos_diagnose
+* EDR_PLUGIN - Tests focusing on EDR capabilities
 * EVENT_PLUGIN - Tests which exercise the event processor plugin
 * EXAMPLE_PLUGIN - Tests which exercise the example plugin
 * EXCLUDE_AWS - Used to exclude the test from being run on AWS
-* CUSTOM_LOCATION - Tests which install to a custom location
+* EXCLUDE_CENTOS8 excludes the test from running on centos 8
+* EXCLUDE_RHEL8  excludes the test from running on rhel 8
 * FAKE_CLOUD - Tests which run against our fake central scripts
+* FAULTINJECTION - Tests that deliberately introduces faults to the normal installation
+* FUZZ - Tests that are related to fuzzer
 * INSTALLER - Tests which exercise the main installer
+* LIVE_RESPONSE - Tests which exercise the live response plugin
 * MANAGEMENT_AGENT - Tests which exercise the Management Agent component
 * MANUAL - Tests which are ony run manually and not as part of a test run on Jenkins
 * MCS - Tests which use the MCS pipeline
 * MCS_ROUTER - Tests which exercise the MCS Router component
+* MDR_PLUGIN - Tests which exercise the mdr plugin
+* MDR_REGRESSION_TESTS - End to end tests related to MTR feature
 * MESSAGE_RELAY - Tests which include a Message Relay
-* MDR_PLUGIN - Tests which exercise the mdr plugin
-* EDR_PLUGIN - Tests focusing on EDR capabilities
 * PUB_SUB - Tests which use the protobuf pub sub pipeline
+* OSTIA - Tests which use ostia
 * REGISTRATION - Tests that exercise the registration code
-* OSTIA - Tests which use ostia
 * SAV - Tests which install SAV
 * SLOW - Tests which take a long time to run
 * SMOKE - Tests which check that the most important functions of the product work
 * SULDOWNLOADER - Tests that exercise SUL Downloader
+* TAP_TESTS - Tests to be executed in Tap environment
 * TELEMETRY - Tests that exercise the Telemetry executable
 * TESTFAILURE - Tests that we expect to fail
 * THIN_INSTALLER - Tests that exercise the Thin Installer